AWS D1.1:2025 · Table 5.11 · Category B

 What is the minimum preheat for API 5L X42 with SAW at up to 3/4"?

-For API 5L X42 welded with SAW at up to 3/4" thickness, the minimum preheat temperature is 32°F (0°C) per AWS D1.1:2025 Table 5.11, Category B. This is also the minimum interpass temperature — the joint must not cool below 32°F between passes.
+When welding API 5L X42 at up to 3/4" using SAW, the minimum preheat temperature is 32°F (0°C) per AWS D1.1:2025 Table 5.11, Category B. SAW places this combination in Category B. This is also the minimum interpass temperature — the joint must not cool below 32°F between passes.

 What Table 5.11 category applies to API 5L X42 with SAW?